eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 Codewind enables you to develop your apps securely by securing the connection between your local editor and your remote Cloud deployment.
 To do this, Codewind uses Keycloak, an open source identity and access management solution for modern applications and services which is highly configurable to your environment.

-You install your preferred IDE on your local machine, and then use the Codewind `cwctl` utility commands to configure the secure connection between your local IDE and your chosen Cloud.
-For more information, see [Configuring Codewind remote](configuringcodewindremote.html).
+You install your preferred IDE on your local machine, and then use the Codewind features inside the IDE to create a connection to the Cloud.
+Once connected, connection details appear, and you are able to use Codewind as you would locally, for example, you can right-click to open a project, access performance details, and so on.

+[Screenshot of local + remote would be useful here]

+Codewind enables you to choose which IDE you want to use, however do not use two different IDEs at the same time.
+For the best user experience, choose which one you want to use, and disable the other.

+To configure Codewind remote, see [Configuring Codewind remote](remote-configuring.html).